rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-019/index.md

 `basis-universal` provides bindings for [Binomial LLC][binomial-llc]'s [Basis Universal texture codec][basis-universal-upstream].

-Basis Universal is a state-of-the art [supercompressed][basis-universal-supercompression] texture codec that was recently [open-sourced][basis-universal-open-sourced] by Binomial in partnership with Google.
+Basis Universal is a state-of-the-art [supercompressed][basis-universal-supercompression] texture codec that was recently [open-sourced][basis-universal-open-sourced] by Binomial in partnership with Google.
 It was